Touching a Translated Quran While in a State of Impurity (Hadath): A Shafi’i Fiqh Perspective

 Within Islamic teachings, elevating oneself from a state of major ritual impurity (hadath akbar) through the process of Thaharah (purification) is an absolute necessity before a servant stands before Allah in prayer.
 This practice of purification, known academically as Ghusl or the major ritual bath, possesses a highly precise jurisprudential framework.
 Frequently, Muslims find themselves … Read more

-Maintaining physical and spiritual purity from major ritual impurities is a fundamental pillar for every Muslim before performing the obligatory prayers.
-One of the most frequent dilemmas that arise within the community is the confusion surrounding the discharge of fluids from the private parts.
-The recurring question is: Does every fluid that is discharged necessitate … Read more
+Maintaining physical and spiritual purity from ritual impurity (hadath) is a fundamental foundation for every Muslim before performing acts of worship.
+Often, individuals experience confusion when noticing the discharge of fluids from their private parts.
+The common question arises: does every discharged fluid necessitate a major ritual bath (ghusl)?
+To resolve this issue, we must … Read more

 5 Causes of Ghusl in Shafi’i Fiqh: A Complete Guide